English | 繁體中文

 To inject fresh perspectives and stimulate innovative thinking, we have formed three innovation teams comprising individuals external to the New Sham Shui Po Fabric Market.
 These teams include university students, social workers, volunteers from social service organizations, and school teachers recruited through various channels.
 Prominent Hong Kong universities such as the Hong Kong Polytechnic University and the City University of Hong Kong have supported us by encouraging their students to participate in our programs.

 To meld fresh ideas with practical insights, we also involved local experts and stakeholders from the Sham Shui Po and Fabric Market community.
-Key advisors include a stall representative from the Fabric Market, Mr. Keith Mok, and Mr. Jeff Leung, a member of the Sham Shui Po District Council.
+Key advisors include Mr. Keith Mok, a stall representative from the Fabric Market, and Mr. Jeff Leung, a member of the Sham Shui Po District Council.
 This diverse group of contributors will offer invaluable insights to our innovation teams, ensuring a balanced and progressive approach to the market’s revitalization.

 Detailed Program Phases